Marco Longhi

 Marco Andrea Longhi (born 22 April 1967) is a British politician who served as the Conservative Member of Parliament (MP) for Dudley North from 2019 to 2024.
 In January 2025, he defected to Reform UK.

-Since 2024 he has served as President of Turning Point UK.
+Since 2022 he has served as President of Turning Point UK.

 Early life and career

 Marco Longhi was born on 22 April 1967 in Walsall and grew up in Rome, the son of an Italian airline worker, Antonio Longhi, and a British mother, Josephine Clarke.
 He trained as a pilot and later studied at the University of Manchester, following this by working for a time in civil engineering.
 He then worked in the oil and gas industry, which included five years in South America.

 Parliamentary career

-In 1999, Longhi was elected as a Conservative councillor in Walsall (where his grandfather Wilfred Clarke had been Mayor in 1978), and became Mayor in 2017 and again in 2018.
+Longhi joined the Conservative Party in 1999.
+That same year, he was elected as a Conservative councillor in Walsall (where his grandfather Wilfred Clarke had been Mayor in 1978), and became Mayor in 2017 and again in 2018.

-At the 2005 general election Longhi unsuccessfully ran for election in Dudley South, finishing second with 34.5% of the vote behind the incumbent Labour Party MP Ian Pearson.
+At the 2005 general election Longhi unsuccessfully stood for election in Dudley South, finishing second with 34.5% of the vote behind the incumbent Labour Party MP Ian Pearson.

 Longhi was elected as MP for Dudley North at the 2019 general election, winning with 63.1% of the vote and a majority of 11,533 votes.

 Following an interim report on the connections between colonialism and properties in the care of the National Trust, including links with historic slavery, Longhi was among the signatories of a letter to The Daily Telegraph in November 2020 from the "Common Sense Group" of Conservative parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

-Despite his anti-woke views, as part of the official International Day against Homophobia, Biphobia and Transphobia, Longhi hosted the Dudley commemoration, adding that “… being different can be a force for good; and being different can make the world a lot more interesting.
+Despite his anti-woke views, as part of the official International Day against Homophobia, Biphobia and Transphobia, Longhi hosted the Dudley commemoration, adding that "… being different can be a force for good; and being different can make the world a lot more interesting.
 Most prejudices are products of fear, and fears arise from a lack of understanding and knowledge.
 This is why I like to talk about difference in a positive way rather simply being against something, in this case homophobia, biphobia and transphobia."

 On 23 August 2021, Prime Minister Boris Johnson appointed Longhi as the UK's trade envoy to Brazil.